hanatos/vkdt/src/pipe/modules/o-ffmpeg/readme.md

 we use plain `popen()` style communication with the ffmpeg binary (you'll need to have it installed in your `PATH` for this to work).

-this module only writes the h264 stream, the audio channels will need to be combined manually, maybe like
+this module only writes a `.mov` stream, the audio channels will need to be combined manually, maybe like
 ```
- ffmpeg -i output.h264 -f s16le -sample_rate 48000 -channels 2 -i audio.raw -c:v copy combined.mp4
+ ffmpeg -i output.mov -f s16le -sample_rate 48000 -channels 2 -i audio.raw -c:v copy combined.mp4
 ```

 ## connectors